 The program focuses on increasing the number of researchers among groups underrepresented in the biomedical research workforce and encouraging others who have demonstrated an interest in research questions related to these groups.

-Through the IMSD program, Mayo Graduate School presents students with a dynamic research experience in a supportive environment characterized by outstanding resources, a cooperative approach to research, and an atmosphere with the highest level of mutual respect among all students and staff.
+Through the IMSD program, Mayo Clinic Graduate School of Biomedical Sciences presents students with a dynamic research experience in a supportive environment characterized by outstanding resources, a cooperative approach to research, and an atmosphere with the highest level of mutual respect among all students and staff.

 - Offer professional development.
 The IMSD program provides two years of fellowship support and professional development skills at the outset of Ph.D. training.
 These assets reduce psychological stress and isolation at a majority institution by increasing peer connections and support.